 Four half-day group sessions at key points throughout the year.

-Differentiated 1-on-1 and small group support provided by expert leaders and cohort peers help ensure steady progress on the problem of practice.
+Differentiated 1-on-1 and small group support provided by expert leaders and cohort peers.

 Participants can expect to: